 Too many people aren't getting the treatment or support they need because it isn't available where they live, or it's only available for certain types of cancer.
-We must work with others to make sure the same treatment and support is accessible to everyone across the UK.
+We must work with others to make sure everyone across the UK has access to the same level of care.